Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Applications to Revenue Management and Combinatorial Optimization

 For the sake of presentation, assume that the desired action is clicking on an item.
 We consider the model proposed by \cite{asadpour2020ranking}, which is inspired by an earlier model proposed in \cite{ferreira2019learning}.
 In this model, a consumer $u$ is characterized by a patience level $\theta_u$ together with a monotone non-decreasing submodular set function $\kappa_u:2^{[n]}\xrightarrow{}[0,1]$.
 A consumer of type $(\theta_u,\kappa_u)$, when offered a ranked list of products $\pibf = ([\pibf]_1,[\pibf]_2,\ldots,[\pibf]_n),$ inspects the first $\theta_u$ products and clicks with probability $\kappa_u\left(\left\{[\pibf]_1,\ldots,[\pibf]_{\theta_u}\right\}\right)$.
 The platform knows the distribution $\mathcal{G}$ from which $u$ is selected.
 The goal is to pick a permutation $\pibf$ maximizing the probability of click For a wide range of choice models in the literature, the probability of a purchase from an offered set $S$ can be described using a monotone submodular function $\kappa_u$.
 This includes multinomial logit, nested logit, and paired combinatorial logit models.
 See \cite{kok2008assortment} for details on these models.

 \paragraph{Product ranking problem as sequential submodular maximization.} A slight reformulation of the above model casts the product ranking problem as a special case of a class of optimization problems over permutations called sequential submodular maximization~\citep{asadpour2020ranking}.
-We define the sequential submodular maximization problem as follows.
-Given a sequence of monotone submodular set functions $\left\{\seqsubf{1}(\cdot),\ldots,\seqsubf{n}(\cdot)\right\}$, and a sequence of non-negative weights $\bm{\lambda} =(\lambda_1,\ldots,\lambda_n),$ we aim to find a ranking $\pi$ that maximizes
+We define the sequential submodular maximization problem as follows.\footnote{{Our notion of sequential submodular functions is different from the notion of sequential submodular functions studied in \cite{tschiatschek2017selecting,mitrovic2018submodularity}.
+However, under all these notions, the goal is to return a sequence (permutation), rather than a set.} } Given a sequence of monotone submodular set functions $\left\{\seqsubf{1}(\cdot),\ldots,\seqsubf{n}(\cdot)\right\}$, and a sequence of non-negative weights $\bm{\lambda} =(\lambda_1,\ldots,\lambda_n),$ we aim to find a ranking $\pi$ that maximizes

 where $[\pibf]_i$ denotes the item on the $i^{\text{th}}$ position of ranking $\pi.$ In the aforementioned choice model, for all $i\in[n]$, we have $\seqsubf{i}(S) \triangleq \E_{u\sim\mathcal{G}}\left[\kappa_u(S)|\theta_u =i\right],$ representing the probability of clicks functions, and $\lambda_i\triangleq\Pp_{u\sim\mathcal{G}}\left(\theta_u=i\right),$ representing the probability that a consumer has patience level $i$.
 The probability that a consumer clicks on at least one product when offered a ranked set of products $\pibf$ is then